 When you have been caught in the world of perception you are caught in a dream.
 You cannot escape without help, because everything your senses show merely witnesses to the reality of the dream.
 God has provided the Answer, the only Way out, the true Helper.
 It is the function of His Voice, His Holy Spirit, to mediate between the two worlds.
 He can do this because, while on the one hand He knows the truth, on the other He also recognizes our illusions, but without believing in them.
 It is the Holy Spirit’s goal to help us escape from the dream world by teaching us how to reverse our thinking and unlearn our mistakes.
 Forgiveness is the Holy Spirit’s great learning aid in bringing this thought reversal about.
 However, the Course has its own definition of what forgiveness really is just as it defines the world in its own way.

-Only minds can really join, and whom God has joined no man can put asunder (Text, p.
-356).
+Only minds can really join, and whom God has joined no man can put asunder (paraphrased from T-17.III.7:3 ).
 It is, however, only at the level of Christ Mind that true union is possible, and has, in fact, never been lost.
-The "little I" seeks to enhance itself by external approval, external possessions, and external "love."
+The “little I” seeks to enhance itself by external approval, external possessions, and external “love.”
 The Self That God created needs nothing.
 It is forever complete, safe, loved, and loving.
 It seeks to share rather than to get; to extend rather than project.
 It has no needs and wants to join with others out of their mutual awareness of abundance.

 The special relationships of the world are destructive, selfish, and childishly egocentric.
 Yet, if given to the Holy Spirit, these relationships can become the holiest things on earth—the miracles that point the way to the return to Heaven.
 The world uses its special relationships as a final weapon of exclusion and a demonstration of separateness.
 The Holy Spirit transforms them into perfect lessons in forgiveness and in awakening from the dream.
 Each one is an opportunity to let perceptions be healed and errors corrected.
 Each one is another chance to forgive oneself by forgiving the other.
 And each one becomes still another invitation to the Holy Spirit and to the remembrance of God.